-Future work could explore strategies to enhance the variance in predictions, potentially improving the model's ability to capture the full range of stellar parameter values.
+Future work could explore strategies to enhance the variance in predictions via methods such as loss re-weighting, stratified train/test splits, and inverse-frequency sampling, potentially improving the model's ability to capture the full range of stellar parameter values.

 Additionally, the choice between using periodograms or light curves as input presents another important consideration.
 While periodograms transformed from light curves effectively capture periodic phenomena crucial for stellar characterization, they still represent a dimension reduction of the original light curve data.
 This transformation might lose potentially valuable information present in the raw time series.
 However, working directly with light curves presents its own challenges, including increased noise and the need for more complex input processing for machine learning models.
 The trade-offs between these approaches warrant further investigation as we seek to maximize the stellar information we can extract from time-series photometric data.